getodk/docs/odk1-src/briefcase-using.rst

   This enables a workflow to upload forms with media attachments to Aggregate:

   #.
-Pull the form using the :guilabel:`Pull data from` option.
+Pull the form using the :guilabel:`Pull from` option.
   #. :ref:`Push the form to your Aggregate server <push-to-aggregate>`.

 .. warning::